 The amount to be refunded will not exceed the original amount awarded to the student from each particular program.
 No portion of refund is returned to the Federal Work Study Program (FWS).
-The amount of the refund will be allocated to the financial aid programs in the following priority: Federal Pell Grant (FPell Grant), Federal Supplemental Educational Opportunity Grants (FSEOG), SSIG, and student.
+The amount of the refund will be allocated to the financial aid programs in the following priority: Federal Pell Grant (FPell Grant), Federal Supplemental Educational Opportunity Grants (FSEOG), Leveraging Educational Assistance Partnership (LEAP) formerly known as SSIG, and student.